pjlast/jsserver/README.md

 ## Assumptions

-JavaScript is dynamically types.
+JavaScript is dynamically typed.
 So when applying static type analysis, we need to add some self-imposed constraints.

 ### Variables cannot change type once declared